 Exhibit Number Description 31.1# Certification of the Principal Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
 31.2# Certification of the Principal Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
 32.1# Certification of the Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2# Certification of the Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101# The following financial information from this Quarterly Report on Form 10Q for the three and six months ended June 30, 2020, formatted in Inline XBRL (eXtensible Business Reporting Language): (i) Balance Sheets as of June 30, 2020 and December 31, 2019, (ii) Statements of Operations and Comprehensive Income (Loss) for the three and six months ended June 30, 2020 and 2019, (iii) Statement of Stockholders' Equity for the period from January 1, 2020 to June 30, 2020, (iv) Statements of Cash Flows for the six months ended June 30, 2020 and 2019 and (v) Notes to Unaudited Financial Statements, tagged as blocks of text.
-104# Cover Page Interactive Data File - The cover page interactive data file does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.

-^{} These certifications are being furnished solely to accompany this quarterly report pursuant to 18 U.S.C.
-Section 1350, and are not being filed for purposes of Section 18 of the Exchange Act and are not to be incorporated by reference into any filing of the registrant, whether made before or after the date hereof, regardless of any general incorporation language in such filing.
+101# The following financial information from this Quarterly Report on Form 10Q for the three and six months ended September 30, 2020, formatted in Inline XBRL (eXtensible Business Reporting Language): (i) Balance Sheets as of September 30, 2020 and December 31, 2019, (ii) Statements of Operations and Comprehensive Income (Loss) for the three and nine months ended September 30, 2020 and 2019, (iii) Statement of Stockholders' Equity for the period from January 1, 2020 to September 30, 2020, (iv) Statements of Cash Flows for the nine months ended September 30, 2020 and 2019 and (v) Notes to Unaudited Financial Statements, tagged as blocks of text.
+104# Cover Page Interactive Data File - The cover page interactive data file does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document. filed for pur ications are being furnished solely to accompany this quarterly report pursuant to 18 U.S.C.
+Section 1350, and are not being poses of Section 18 of the Exchange Act and are not to be incorporated by reference into any filing of the registrant, de before or after the date hereof, regardless of any general incorporation language in such filing.

-[#] Filed herewith.
+Filed herewith.